 Conflict Minerals Report

-This Conflict Minerals Report (this “Report”) of DENTSPLY SIRONA Inc. (“Dentsply Sirona” or the “Company”) has been prepared for the reporting period from January 1, 2019 to December 31, 2019 pursuant to Rule 13p-1 and Form SD (the “Rule”) promulgated under the Securities Exchange Act of 1934, as amended.
+This Conflict Minerals Report (this “Report”) of Dentsply Sirona Inc. (“Dentsply Sirona”) has been prepared for the reporting period from January 1, 2015 to December 31, 2015 pursuant to Rule 13p-1 and Form SD (the “Rule”) promulgated under the Securities Exchange Act of 1934, as amended.
 The Rule imposes certain reporting obligations on SEC registrants who manufacture or contract to manufacture products containing conflict minerals which are necessary to the functionality or production of their products.
 “Conflict Minerals” are defined as cassiterite, columbite-tantalite (coltan), gold, wolframite, or their derivatives, which are limited to tantalum, tin and tungsten and gold (3TG) for the purposes of this assessment.
 The “Covered Countries” for the purposes of the Rule are the Democratic Republic of the Congo, the Republic of the Congo, the Central African Republic, South Sudan, Uganda, Rwanda, Burundi, Tanzania, Zambia and Angola.

-If a registrant has reason to believe that any of the conflict minerals necessary to the functionality or production of their products may have originated in the Covered Countries, or if it is unable to determine the country of origin of those conflict minerals, then the registrant must exercise due diligence on the conflict minerals’ source and chain of custody and submit a Conflict Minerals Report to the Securities and Exchange Commission (the “SEC”) that includes a description of those due diligence measures.
+If a registrant has reason to believe that any of the conflict minerals necessary to the functionality or production of their products may have originated in the Covered Countries, or if it is unable to determine the country of origin of those conflict minerals, then the registrant must exercise due diligence on the conflict minerals’ source and chain of custody and submit a Conflict Minerals Report to the SEC that includes a description of those due diligence measures.

 RCOI and Due Diligence Framework

-Dentsply Sirona undertook due diligence to determine the conflict minerals status of the necessary conflict minerals used in its products.
-These due diligence measures were designed to conform with the framework in The Organisation for Economic Co-operation and Development (“OECD”) Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (“OECD Guidance”), an internationally recognized due diligence framework.
+Dentsply International and Sirona undertook due diligence to determine the conflict minerals status of the necessary conflict minerals used in its products.
+These due diligence measures were designed to conform with the framework in The Organisation for Economic Co-operation and Development (OECD) Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (OECD Guidance), an internationally recognized due diligence framework.

-A Reasonable Country of Origin Inquiry (“RCOI”) was executed with all affected suppliers and/or original manufacturers supplying parts and materials for products manufactured by Dentsply Sirona.
-Dentsply Sirona’s RCOI process was designed to include 100% of parts and materials for which conflict minerals are necessary to the functionality or production of their respective products manufactured in 2019.
+A Reasonable Country of Origin Inquiry (RCOI) was executed with all affected suppliers and/or original manufacturers supplying parts and materials for products manufactured by Dentsply International and Sirona.
+Both Dentsply International’s and Sirona’s RCOI process was designed to include 100% of parts and materials for which conflict minerals are necessary to the functionality or production of their respective products manufactured in 2015.